 This summer will be an opportunity for Arteta to rebuild, though most likely with limited resources, as Arsenal look set to miss out on European football for the first time in over 20 years.

 Arteta will be desperate to keep hold of players like Xhaka who continues to prove his worth in this new Arsenal team.
-Arteta’s record when Xhaka completes 90 minutes is zero defeats in nine games, but when he hasn’t completed the 90, Arsenal have fallen to defeat in all three of them.
+Arteta’s record when Granit Xhaka completes 90 minutes is zero defeats in nine games, but when he hasn’t completed the 90, Arsenal have fallen to defeat in all three of them.

 Love him or hate him, the numbers don’t lie, and the fact remains; Granit Xhaka is key to the Mikel Arteta rebuild project at Arsenal.

-Written by: Ciarán Mcloughlin – @Ciaran_Mc_1
+words by Ciarán Mcloughlin – @Ciaran_Mc_1